Skip to content

 Let’s pause for a moment and understand Gremlin syntax.
 A typical Gremlin command is a chain of traversal steps separated by dots, read from left to right.

-It starts with a graph traversal source declaration like:
+It starts with a graph traversal source declaration such as:

 3. Install the required packages and run the example.